textileio/community/docs/docs/threads/index.md

 The second implementation is written in JavaScript (Typescript, really).
 This implementation has some optimizations to make it more ideal when writing web applications.
 The JavaScript implementation is currently a Client of the Go implementation.
 You can run it against your own go-threads instance or connect it to the Textile Hub to use one of ours.
 Read more about the [Client here](https://textileio.github.io/js-textile/docs/hub.client).

-In general, when building apps that use threads in a remote context, like the browser, it's best to push the networking later to remote services whenever possible (while using/allowing p2p when it works).
+In general, when building apps that use threads in a remote context, like the browser, it's best to push the networking layer to remote services whenever possible (while using/allowing p2p when it works).
 You can also build your own remote relays and services using the [go-threads](https://github.com/textileio/go-threads/) library.

 For the rest of the explanation below, we'll focus on examples using the JavaScript library.